Criminal Solicitation: Texas Penal Code §15.03

 Prosecutors often charge Criminal Solicitation offenses when they believe someone tried to engage in a murder for hire by asking a “hit man” to commit murder.
 However, the law actually covers many different types of solicitation.
 The law prohibits soliciting people to commit any first degree felony.

 Have you been charged with Criminal Solicitation?
-Book a consultation to discuss legal representation with attorneys Paul Saputo and Nicholas Toufexis today.
+Call us today at (888) 239-9305 to discuss legal representation.

 The Texas legislature codified this criminal offense in Texas Penal Code Section 15.03.
 The law was not updated in 2023.
 In fact, this law has not been amended since 1993.